Mishaps, distrust spur Election Day misinformation – KION546

 If 2020 is any guide, many of the claims the emerged Tuesday will persist for days, weeks and even years, despite efforts by election officials, journalists and others to debunk them.

-Some of the posts originated on websites popular with Trump supporters and adherents of the baseless QAnon conspiracy theory.
+Some of the posts originated on websites popular with supporters of former President Donald Trump as well as adherents of the baseless QAnon conspiracy theory.

 The increased popularity of mail ballots is one reason why results can take a while.
 In key battleground states like Pennsylvania, Michigan and Arizona, election officials cannot begin counting mail ballots until Election Day, guaranteeing delays.